How to Choose a Hearing Care Provider

 The bottom line

-Choosing an audiologist is about more than getting a hearing test or a device—you’re choosing a long-term partner for your hearing health.
+Choosing an audiologist is about more than getting a hearing test or a device—you’re choosing a long-term hearing health team.
 Look for clear credentials (AuD or Master’s in Audiology, active state license), transparent pricing, and a full diagnostic evaluation before anyone talks about devices.

 Green flags include Real Ear Measurement, written trial/return policies, and time spent understanding your life and listening goals.
 If something feels rushed, sales-driven, or vague—especially around locked devices—it’s okay to walk away.